 Gruppi is a Hungarian online retailer specializing in home improvement, hardware, and electronics.
 It’s a marketplace where you are guaranteed to find the best deals with renewable promotions every day.
 They pride themselves for providing fast, efficient customer service.

 Through their chatbot, Gréti, customers get assistance in real-time.
 Gréti allows customers to browse through the website’s catalogue, providing recommendations based on what the customer’s interested in, and providing additional customer service as well.

-Master the art of conversational selling
+Master the art of conversational commerce

 Whether you're a B2B or B2C, ultimately you're selling to a human.
 To establish that human-to-human connection, considering deploying these conversational selling techniques, accompanied by the tools provided by Engati.